 For an emerging markets angle on ESG, iShares offers ESGE.
 ESGE tracks the MSCI Emerging Market Extended ESG Focused Index, and it does it well.
-Ranked No. 10 in Best Diversified Emerging Markets ETFs by U.S. News, ESGE is a great option for passive ESG investors seeking emerging market exposure.
+Ranked No. 4 in Best Diversified Emerging Markets ETFs by U.S. News, ESGE is a great option for passive ESG investors seeking emerging market exposure.
 While heavily weighted toward Asia, both developed and emerging parts, it also gives investors exposure to positive ESG companies in Latin America and emerging European markets.
-Morningstar rates ESGE five globes for sustainability and in the top percentile on sustainability relative to the Diversified Emerging Markets category, Kelly says.
+Morningstar rates ESGE five globes for sustainability and in the second percentile on sustainability relative to the Diversified Emerging Markets category, Kelly says.

 DFA International Sustainability 1 Portfolio (DFSPX)